 Waterfall Methodologies are No Longer Optimal for Development

 To avoid common pitfalls with Waterfall, project managers, engineers, and other gurus came up with several methodologies and practices that speed up new development, versioning, and bug fixing.
-Continuous integration (CI) and continuous deployment (CD) along with Agile eliminate many of the old school Waterfall disadvantages and add efficiency and speed of deployment to the software lifecycle.
+Continuous integration (CI) and continuous deployment (CD) along with Agile eliminate many of the old-school Waterfall disadvantages and add efficiency and speed of deployment to the software lifecycle.

 What is Continuous Integration and Continuous Deployment?

 Continuous deployment (CD) adds an additional step to the automation process where code is sent to production after it passes a series of tests.
 Only if testing fails will code be sent back to developers, and the automation process will remove it from the next deployment.
 Once developers fix any issues, the process is repeated until it’s finally sent to production.
-With both CD and CI, integration of the latest software upgrades happen faster, are seamless to your users, and help development teams become more agile.
+With both CD and CI, integration of the latest software upgrades happens faster, are seamless to your users, and help development teams become more agile.

-How Continuous Integration and Deployment Get You to Where You Want to Be?
+How Continuous Integration and Deployment Increases Efficiency

 Every application starts with an idea and goes into development with (hopefully) a plan.
 Even the simplest software could be subject to a lifecycle with revisions and improvements added in future versions.
 CI and CD make these versions happen faster with less effort required from the development team so that they can focus on the code.

 Faster versioning and upgrades happen due to the nature of CI and CD.
 After a developer commits code changes, a build is automatically executed that creates a test version of the application.
 Testing is automated (unless the organization chooses an additional manual testing step), and a “Success” or “Fail” message is generated.
 If the message is “Success,” CD automation takes over and deploys changes to production.
-If a “Fail” message is presented, notification to developers, leads and any managers is sent.
+If a “Fail” message is presented, notification to developers, leads, and any managers is sent.
 This lets them know that testing failed and why so that they can continue to improve the code until it passes QA tests.